 3. Benefits of Having a Real Estate Agent

-- Access to Homes Not Listed Publicly: A real estate agent has access to all house listings.
-An agent can see a house just placed on the market before other buyers even know about it because it has not been listed online.
+- Access to Homes Listed: A real estate agent has access to almost all house listings using tools like the Multiple Listing Service (MLS).
+The MLS is a database with houses that have officially “hit the market”.
 Having this access assures you do not miss out on any potential homes for sale, and gives you a head start on other potential buyers.

 - Access to Real Estate Data You Can’t Easily Find: Real estate agents have access to more information about current market trends and specific home sales.
-They have access to data such as median and average sales prices, average cost per square foot of similar homes and average days on the market.
+They have access to data such as median and average sales prices, average cost per square foot, and average days on the market.
 These data points can give you a competitive edge when house searching.
-For example, you may have found a similar home online priced at $229,000 but the real estate agent could tell you it had several upgrades to the kitchen and basement, was on the market for 45 days and sold for $224,900 after falling out of escrow.
+For example, you may have found a home similar to the one you are interested in online, priced at $229,000.
+Your real estate agent can tell you it has several upgrades to the kitchen and basement, was on the market for 45 days and sold for $224,900 after falling out of escrow.
 Knowing this information provides leverage when entering negotiations with a potential seller.

-- Negotiates: Real estate agents are better suited to negotiate home prices because it’s a primary skill of their profession and they can remove themselves from the emotional parts of the transaction.
+- Negotiates: A real estate agent is an expert negotiator with home prices because it’s a primary skill of their profession.
+They also can remove themselves from the emotional parts of the transaction.
 They are trained to present your case in the best way possible, giving you the best opportunity possible.

 - Manages the Paperwork: Purchasing a home involves massive amounts of paperwork including numerous legal documents and agreements.
 All of this paperwork needs to be worded correctly, signed by the appropriate parties and filed in particular fashion.
-Your real estate agent is crucial in making sure all of the parties have done their due diligence and the paperwork is done correctly to avoid any future problems.
+Your real estate agent is crucial in making sure all of the parties have done their due diligence.
+This includes ensuring all paperwork is done correctly to avoid any future problems.

 4. Save on Home Buying and Mortgage Services

-There is no need for heroes like you to waste time trying to find a qualified real estate agent or loan officer.
-Our real estate and mortgage specialists are committed to serving heroes like you, and saving you significant money through the home buying process.
+There’s no need for a hero like you to waste time finding a qualified real estate agent or loan officer.
+Our real estate and mortgage specialists commit to serving heroes like you, saving you money through the buying process.
 We pride ourselves in serving those who serve us every day.
 Giving back to heroes through the savings we provide is our way to say thank you to firefighters, EMS, law enforcement, military (active, reserves and veterans), healthcare professionals and teachers.

-Want to start house searching with the help of experienced local experts who have prioritized saving you money in the process?
+Want to start house searching with the help of experienced local experts while saving you money in the process?
 Register with Homes for Heroes and our real estate and mortgage specialists will make your house searching so much easier.